 A Tier 6 member’s contribution rate is calculated annually.
 New rates become effective on April 1, the beginning of the State’s fiscal year.
 Once your rate is determined for a given fiscal year, it doesn’t change for the rest of that fiscal year.

-Recently enacted legislation is lowering contribution rates for some Tier 6 members, for up to two years.
+Recently enacted legislation removed overtime earned from April 1, 2020 through March 31, 2022, from the Tier 6 contribution rate calculation.
+For some Tier 6 members, this means lower contribution rates for up to two years, including this coming State fiscal year.
 Read about it in our blog post, Overtime Pay Temporarily Excluded From Tier 6 Contribution Rates.

 How Your Tier 6 Contribution Rate is Calculated